technicat/TootSDK/FORK.md

 - For HTTP requests with no body, set content-type to nil and if no body, content-length to 0 (previously just for sharkey)
 - Removed extra setting of content-type to `application/json` (should happen appropriately when query is created)

+## Tests (not tests)
+- Added more sample data in Tests, though not necessarily with tests

 ## Cleanup